pluv-io/pluv/.changeset/eleven-apricots-trade.md

 "@pluv/client": minor
 ---

-updated createRoom options to be optional
+changed `PluvClient.createRoom` to have optional options.